Sei Giga: Storage

-Internally, Sei Giga’s implementation leverages an append-only write-ahead log (WAL) to guard against crashes and data corruption.
-Updates are written sequentially to the WAL and then applied to RocksDB, which manages the LSM tree and coordinates compaction routines to maintain balanced input-output performance.
+Internally, Sei Giga’s implementation leverages an append only write ahead log (WAL) to guard against crashes and data corruption.
+Updates are written sequentially to the WAL and then applied to the DB, which manages the LSM tree and coordinates compaction routines to maintain balanced input output performance.
 This mechanism ensures durability, enabling a node to recover from abrupt failures by replaying the WAL and returning the database to a consistent state.
-Meanwhile, the cryptographic accumulator is updated according to finalized blocks, preserving a verifiable reference to each version of the global state without demanding an immediate, full-branch hashing procedure.
+Later state consensus attestations are over compact divergence digests for the executed write sets of finalized blocks, preserving a verifiable record of execution agreement without demanding immediate full state re-hashing.

-Through this hybrid of a flat LSM-based key-value store, asynchronous accumulator-based proofs, tiered storage, and an append-only WAL, Sei Giga provides a storage subsystem optimized for continuous high throughput.
-The approach avoids the overhead typically introduced by Merkle-tree re-computations, while sustaining strong security guarantees and furnishing a clear growth path for accommodating multiple terabytes of new data annually.
-This design also ensures that user-facing nodes can serve recent data efficiently and that light clients can validate state transitions without bearing the storage cost of all historical versions, thereby preserving decentralization and verifiability under increasing load.
+Through this hybrid of a flat key value store, asynchronous execution divergence commitments, tiered storage, and an append only WAL, Sei Giga provides a storage subsystem optimized for continuous high throughput.
+The approach avoids the overhead typically introduced by Merkle tree or accumulator maintenance on every write, while furnishing a clear growth path for accommodating multiple terabytes of new data annually.
+This design ensures that user facing nodes can serve recent data efficiently and that validator hardware is not burdened by unnecessary hot path cryptographic bookkeeping.